hugo-cardenas/video-backupper/README.md

 For fetching the videos from the playlist, it's necessary to configure Google API service account credentials: https://developers.google.com/identity/protocols/OAuth2ServiceAccount

 The email and private key have to be specified in the `provider`.`youtube` section.

+#### Queue

+Redis config for the queue is specified in `queue`.`redis`.
+The whole `queue` section is passed through to `bee-queue` config: https://github.com/LewisJEllis/bee-queue#settings so other settings for the queue can be specified also.

 #### Storage